 It’s so easy to learn how to make lotion slime!
 A few slime add-ins transform sticky, gooey slime into the softest, stretchiest slime ever!
+It’s easy to learn how to make slime when lotion is involved.

 We’ve made over 50 slime recipes, and each recipe has it’s own unique twist!
 Today’s recipe is how to make slime with lotion and baking soda.